smojpg-ui/conscious-architecture/README.md

 ## Research Status

 This framework is under active development.
-A companion paper — *Mission Chemistry: Sequencing Human Behavioral Signal in Spaceflight* — applies Conscience Architecture to long-duration crew support and is available on request.
+A companion paper — *Mission Chemistry: Sequencing Human Behavioral Signal in Spaceflight* — applies Conscience Architecture to long-duration crew support and is available on request at smo.jpg@gmail.com.

 Documentation is ongoing.
 Academic preprint forthcoming.